 About me

 I come from a family of musicians and educators.
-My father was an internationally active musician and professor who performed at the highest level.
-Because of this, I grew up surrounded by rehearsals, concerts, competitions, and teaching – and from an early age experienced both the fascination and the demanding reality of a life in music.
+My father was an internationally renowned musician and professor who performed at the highest level.
+Because of this, I grew up surrounded by rehearsals, concerts of extraordinary quality, and teaching – and from an early age experienced both the magic and the intensity of a life in music.

-As a singer, I know the challenges of the profession from personal experience.
-For a long time – and even today – stage fright has been something I have engaged with deeply.
-Before auditions or concerts, the inner pressure could sometimes feel overwhelming.
+As a singer, I know the challenges of this profession from personal experience.
+For a long time – and even today – stage fright has been something I have battled with deeply.
+Before auditions or performances, the inner pressure could sometimes feel overwhelming.

 Early on, I was fortunate to be supported by a wonderful coach: my mother.
-She showed me how important trust, inner clarity, and a supportive mental attitude are for singing – and that mental training can also be playful, creative, and inspiring.
+She showed me how essential trust, inner clarity, and a supportive mental attitude are for singing – and that mental training can be playful, creative, and inspiring.

 She also introduced me to another important element of my work today: learning and memorization techniques.
-In my work I draw, among other things, on approaches from accelerated learning and suggestopedia, which can help musicians learn music, texts, and complex material more efficiently and sustainably.
-These methods can make practice easier, strengthen concentration, and bring more ease into the learning process.
+In my work, I draw – among other approaches – on accelerated learning (Suggestopedia).
+This is a wonderful method for musicians to learn music, texts, and complex material more efficiently and sustainably, make practice feel lighter, and support focus and confidence.

-This is how my approach developed – one that combines vocal and mental balance.
+This is how my approach developed – one that brings together vocal work and mental coaching, creating a sense of balance, ease, and artistic freedom.

-I also continue to deepen my work in mental training, expanding my repertoire of methods and techniques.
-My training includes, among other qualifications, NLP Practitioner as well as certifications as a Mental Trainer, Business Mental Trainer, and Resilience Trainer.
+It also informs my own singing, as the voice is constantly evolving – which is exactly what makes working with it so endlessly fascinating.Alongside my vocal work, I have continued to deepen my training in mental techniques, expanding my repertoire of tools and approaches.
+My qualifications include, among others, NLP Practitioner as well as certifications as a Mental Trainer, Business Mental Trainer, and Resilience Trainer.

-These methods help me reach an optimal state for focused practice, mental clarity, and confident performance.
+These methods support me in reaching an optimal state for focused practice, mental clarity, and confident performance.

 I studied Music (BA) and Arts Management (BA) in the United States, graduating with honors.
 I then continued my studies at the Berlin University of the Arts (Universität der Künste Berlin), where I studied Voice (BA) and Vocal Pedagogy (MA).